charbileigh/charbileigh/README.md

 - 🌱 I’m currently learning Full-Stack Web Development, Robotics, Product design ,and Computer Sciences
 - 😄 Pronouns: She/her/hers
 - ⚡ Fun fact: I love cats and have an interest in disability and rehabilitation studies
-- 📫 How to reach me: @charbileigh
+- 📫 How to reach me: cesca.seopa@gmail.com
 - 💬 Ask me about blogging, disability and rehabilitation studies, and asset management